 Outsourcing Your Telemarketing Function – The Pros & Cons

-While most of the companies I talk to prefer to directly recruit their own telesales or telemarketing teams, outsourcing the telemarketing role seems to be a popular second choice.
+While most companies still prefer to directly recruit their own telesales or telemarketing teams, outsourcing the telemarketing role seems to be a popular second choice.

 Decide your strategy (then stick to it)